What is the Coombs Test?

 Yes, certain medications can interfere with the results of a Coombs test, so you may be asked to stop taking them before the test is performed.

-A positive Coombs test indicates the presence of antibodies on red blood cells, which can be caused by various conditions, including autoimmune disorders, infections, and medications.
+A positive Coombs test indicates the presence of antibodies on red blood cells, which various conditions, including autoimmune disorders, infections, and medications, can cause.

 Yes, a Coombs test can be used to monitor the effectiveness of treatment for conditions such as autoimmune hemolytic anemia and hemolytic disease of the newborn.